E.P.F. and ESI - what would be the actual liability of the Service Provider if anything happens to workers?

 Dear All,

-Thanks for your immediate replies.
-The CA firm has not been registered under the Shops and Est. Act and have no Contract Labor Licence.
-Anyhow, recruitment of manpower in Accounts related jobs is under the purview of the services of a CA. The Co. is located in Andhra Pradesh.
-Already contacted the Co. for ESI obligations.
-But, the Company is not coming forward inregard to the ESI.
-Is there any chance of getting exemption from ESI under some circumstances?.
-In the absence of ESI, will there be any benefit of taking Workmen Compensation Insurance.
-Will the W C Ins is highly burdensom? - kindly let me know.
+Thank you for your immediate replies.
+The CA firm has not been registered under the Shops and Est. Act and does not have a Contract Labor License.
+However, the recruitment of manpower in Accounts related jobs falls under the purview of the services of a CA. The company is located in Andhra Pradesh.
+I have already contacted the company regarding ESI obligations, but they are not cooperating regarding ESI compliance.
+Is there any chance of obtaining an exemption from ESI under certain circumstances?
+In the absence of ESI, would there be any benefits of taking Workmen Compensation Insurance?
+Is Workmen Compensation Insurance highly burdensome?
+Kindly let me know.

 Regards.